pavcieslak/gitBasicTerminalCommands/README.md

 - **git status** // Check status of working tree (staging area)
 - **git commit** // Commit changes in index

-Here you have to press I to be able to actually write something.
+Here you have to press I to be able to write something.
 To exit this editor, simply write :wq and press Enter.

 - **git commit -m** // Commit changes in index and add a message
 - **git push** // Push to remote repository
 - **git pull** // Pull latest from remote repository
 - **git clone** // Clone repository into a new directory (current folder)

-## Additional usefull terminal comands
+## Additional useful terminal commands
-- **touch <index.html>** // touch command creates files, in this case index.html
+- **touch <index.html>** // touch command creates files, in this case, index.html
-- **touch .gitignore** // here we can specify which files we want git to ignore whilst adding to the staging area or commiting to our tree
+- **touch .gitignore** // here we can specify which files we want git to ignore whilst adding to the staging area or committing to our tree

 Inside .gitignore you simply add the files you want git to ignore by typing them like inline, one by one like this: